A cheat sheet for lazy history buffs. Kings and Queens of France. 987–1498

-A new historical "cheat sheet" from Alexandra Marinina.
-This time - French.
-Paris, Versailles, brilliant kings, daring queens, graceful ladies-in-waiting and brave musketeers...
-Well, who among us has not been fascinated by France and its history since childhood!
-With a special "Marinina" humor, the book tells the history of the French kings, starting with Hugo Capet, the founder of the Capetian dynasty, to Charles VIII of the Valois dynasty.
-You will learn what kind of people they were, with what talents and shortcomings, what hopes and dreams they lived.
+A new historical cheat sheet from Alexandra Marinina.
+This time, it's French.
+Paris, Versailles, brilliant kings, daring queens, graceful ladies-in-waiting, and bold musketeers...
+Who among us hasn't been enchanted by France and its history since childhood?
+With a special Marinina-esque humor, the book tells the story of the French kings, beginning with Hugo Capet, founder of the Capetian dynasty, and ending with Charles VIII of the Valois dynasty.
+You'll discover who these people were, their talents and shortcomings, and the hopes and dreams they cherished.

-- Who, having become king at the age of 38 (at that time - almost elderly), so skillfully wove intrigues that he received the nickname Spider King, and subjugated the most powerful families of France. - How Charles the Fifth the Wise, cowardly avoiding battle, finally waited for the English to get their comeuppance - a terrible storm with rain and hail, unprecedented in those parts.
-And achieved the return of his father from captivity, having bargained for better conditions in negotiations.
+- Who, having become king at 38 (almost elderly at the time), so skillfully wove intrigues that he earned the nickname "The Spider King" and brought France's most powerful families under his control. - How Charles V the Wise, cowardly avoiding battle, finally met with retribution for the English – a terrible storm with rain and hail, unprecedented in those parts.
+And secured the return of his father from captivity, having negotiated better terms.

-- Who, being deeply unhappy in marriage, nevertheless received the nickname "Lucky".
-And then, in his old age, stole the bride from his own son and ended his days indulging in carnal pleasures in the arms of his young wife.
+- Who, despite being deeply unhappy in his marriage, nevertheless earned the nickname "The Fortunate."
+And then, in his old age, stole his own son's bride and ended his days indulging in carnal pleasures in the arms of his young wife.

-- Why the queen herself, dressed like a repentant sinner in a long white shirt, barefoot and with a candle in her hand, wandered through the streets of the city.
-And what did this turn out to be for her husband, the King of France, who sentenced her to public humiliation.
+- Why did the queen herself, dressed like a penitent sinner in a long white shirt, barefoot and holding a candle, wander the city streets?
+And what did this mean for her husband, the King of France, who condemned her to public humiliation.

-- Who, having become king at the age of 38 (at that time - almost elderly), so skillfully wove intrigues that he received the nickname Spider King, and subjugated the most powerful families of France. - How Charles the Fifth the Wise, cowardly avoiding battle, finally waited for the English to get their comeuppance - a terrible storm with rain and hail, unprecedented in those parts.
-And achieved the return of his father from captivity, having bargained for better conditions in negotiations.
+- Who, having become king at 38 (almost elderly at the time), so skillfully wove intrigues that he earned the nickname "The Spider King" and brought France's most powerful families under his control. - How Charles V the Wise, cowardly avoiding battle, finally met with retribution for the English – a terrible storm with rain and hail, unprecedented in those parts.
+And secured the return of his father from captivity, having negotiated better terms.

-- Who, being deeply unhappy in marriage, nevertheless received the nickname "Lucky".
-And then, in his old age, stole the bride from his own son and ended his days indulging in carnal pleasures in the arms of his young wife.
+- Who, despite being deeply unhappy in his marriage, nevertheless earned the nickname "The Fortunate."
+And then, in his old age, stole his own son's bride and ended his days indulging in carnal pleasures in the arms of his young wife.

-- Why the queen herself, dressed like a repentant sinner in a long white shirt, barefoot and with a candle in her hand, wandered through the streets of the city.
-And what did this turn out to be for her husband, the King of France, who sentenced her to public humiliation.
+- Why did the queen herself, dressed like a penitent sinner in a long white shirt, barefoot and holding a candle, wander the city streets?
+And what did this mean for her husband, the King of France, who condemned her to public humiliation.

 See also: